What are your chances of providing the best customer experience without a rigorous call center strategy? Extremely low.

 4) Live monitoring

-During the call, you can offer coaching to the agent to correct something they’ve said.
-Or you can offer advice if they’re stuck on what to say.
+During the call, offer coaching to the agent to correct something they’ve said.
+Or you can provide advice if they’re stuck.

-In these scenarios, if things are getting out of hand, you can even take over the call from your agent.
+In these scenarios, you can even take over the call.
 This ensures you stop the problem from escalating to an unwanted outcome.

 5) Formal escalation procedures

 You can’t monitor every call in real time.
-So, it’s important to have documented and updated formal escalation processes for agents to follow.
+So, having documented and updated formal escalation processes is prudent.

-Different cases may need referring to different members of staff.
+Different cases may need referring to senior team members.
 For example, only the accounts team may be able to resolve a billing issue.
 Or a technical question may need someone with specialized product training.

 - Recognize when the call needs escalating